Bahrain

 Bahrain – tourist attractions

 When I went to Bahrain I didn’t expect it to be so interesting.
 I believe that Bahrain should not be treated only as a transfer base because that small territory has a lot to offer.
 In that small area I saw old and modern cities, ancient forts, several nice beaches, desert nature and even a camel farm.
 The whole of Bahrain is 2.5 times smaller than Riyadh but it kept me busy for 12 days.
 Besides, Bahrain also doesn’t have such strict Muslim laws as Saudi Arabia.
 There are no megaphones on mosques, women don’t cover their faces, and people can drink alcohol and dance; but in moderation.
 (By the way, I asked an Arab from Saudi if he liked Bahrain.
 He said no because they dance and get drunk.
-Of course it’s not true but this opinion shows the differences in the neighboring countries of the Arabian Peninsula.)
+Of course it’s not true but this opinion shows the differences in the neighbouring countries of the Arabian Peninsula.)

 When it comes to the cities of Bahrain, the most notable is the capital Manama.
 I believe that a traveller should spend the most of his time at the old Arabian bazaar, the entrance of which is the Bab Al Bahrain.
 Getting off at the small Manama bus station on one side is a traditional bazaar and on the other side of the street there was a promenade by the sea called King Faisal Corniche.
 There were several impressive buildings, palm trees by the sea and wooden fishing boats, which I think that despite the modernity they wonderfully refer to the history of Bahrain.
 From this promenade one can see one of the symbols of Bahrain, which is the sharp twin skyscraper Bahrain WTC.
 This is the heart and soul of Manama, although there are also several other impressive buildings nearby, with pictures of the Royal Family of Bahrain.

 The former capital of Bahrain, Muharraq was also interesting.
-The center is only one street, although in 2022 I saw that historic buildings were undergoing a major renovation there.
+The centre is only one street, although in 2022 I saw that historic buildings were undergoing a major renovation there.
 Within a few kilometers from the Muharraq bus station there are three places worth seeing.
 Coming from Manama I first went to the Beit Al Quran museum, where for the first time since my trip to Persia I again saw decorated copies of Korans from the centuries ago.
 On the way to Muharraq one cannot miss the Bahrain National Museum, which is interesting inside and very impressive from the outside.
-A few kilometers from the museum is Bahrain’s largest mosque, Al Fateh.
+A few kilometres from the museum is Bahrain’s largest mosque, Al Fateh.
 I believe that it is an architecturally and culturally attractive place.

 Bahrain, Manama.
 In the photo an immigrant from Pakistan and the twin skyscraper Bahrain WTC.